-The firm, led by billionaire Charles Koch, is using its massive war chest to diversify its business and buy real estate at depressed prices, according to the Wall Street Journal.
+The real estate firm, led by Jacob Francis, aims to diversify its business and buy real estate at depressed prices, according to the Wall Street Journal.
 At the beginning of the pandemic, it provided Ladder Capital with a $206.4 million credit facility.
 The company also invested in a single-family rental business and an office project in Nashville.

-Until the pandemic hit, the Koch’s Dallas-based real estate arm was mostly a silent backer to other real estate developers.
+Until the pandemic hit, the Dallas-based real estate arm of Koch Industries — the firm led by Charles Koch — was mostly a silent backer to other real estate developers.
 That changed with its February takeover of the Las Vegas hotel formerly owned by New York developer Steven Witkoff, the publication reported.